 The most frequent WordPress questions I hear are related to WordPress CATEGORIES and TAGS.
 People ask ‘What’s the difference between a WordPress CATEGORY and a WordPress TAG?
 I’m asked ‘Can I have too many Categories or Tags?’

 The whole point of using Categories and Tags is to make it easier for the people who read your blog to find posts that interest them.
 When you create a Category or a Tag they appear in little menus on your post.
 They help the reader search and find posts of interest.
 If you write 10,000 posts your reader can find the posts on specific topics that interest them.
 How cool is that!

 Think of the drawers in an office filing cabinet.
 These are your Categories.

 This is where you divide your blog posts into a few specific categories.
 I just finished putting up a website and blog for a nutritionist who writes about Nutrition, Fitness, Water, and she publishes Recipes, announces Classes and Events, and has the goal to make people more aware of Organics and GMOs.
 So all of her blog posts can be divided into 8 file drawers or CATEGORIES.

 How many categories?
-That really depended on your business and the number of categories you write about.
-In the real word some businesses can get by with a 4-drawer or 5-drawer filing cabinet, while others need a bank of files that cover the wall.
+That really depends on your business and the number of categories you write about.
+In the real word some businesses can get by with a 4-drawer or 5-drawer filing cabinet, while others need a bank of files that cover a wall.

 So, keep your Categories and Tags simple and relevant.
 You’ll find more people will spend more time reading more posts.